Principal-Agent Problem with Third Party: Information Design from Social Planner's Perspective: Problem Formulation

 \item The principal observes a signal related to the action performed by the agent based on the information structure $(k, I)$.
 According to the committed contract, a monetary transfer would be made between the principal and the agent.

 \item The principal receives a reward and the agent suffers a cost, the utility function of the two parties are calculated accordingly. \end{enumerate}

 From the process above, we see that the principal-agent interaction is a Stackelberg game~\citep{stackelberg1952theory}.
-As is standard, we consider subgame perfect equilibria~\citep{selten1988reexamination}, and we naturally assume that the agent would break ties in the principal's favor.
+As is standard, we consider subgame perfect equilibria~\citep{selten1988reexamination}, and we naturally assume that both the principal and the agent are rational such that they will maximize their own utilities, and that the agent would break ties in the principal's favor.
 Under the above assumption, the utility profile at an equilibrium is uniquely determined.

 In the above game, the goals of three players are as follows: \begin{itemize} \item The agent: maximize her utility function based on the contract value $t$ and the cost $c$.

 \item The principal: design a contract that can incentivize the agent to take the action that would maximize the principal's utility.